Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/09-using-ethernet-on-alveo/README.md

 PART     := xcu200-fsgd2104-2-e
 ~~~

-Now let's enter the root path of the tutorial and go over the tutorial step by step.
+Now, enter the root path of the tutorial and go over the tutorial step by step.

-#### 1. Generate IP
+### 1. Generate the IP

 As explained previously, two IPs are needed in the design: ethernet sub-system (**xxv_ethernet**) and AXI stream FIFO (**axis_data_fifo**).
 They can be generated by either Vivado GUI mode or batch mode via Tcl script.
-Here we just use following command to use Vivado batch mode to generate them.
+Here you just use the following command to use the Vivado batch mode to generate them.

 ~~~
 make gen_ip
 ~~~

-This will start Vivado to execute the Tcl script *gen_ip.tcl*.
-The generated IP will reside in the created directory **ip_generation**.
-You can review the Tcl script to infer the dialague setting if using Vivado GUI mode.
-Please note some setting for IP **xxv_ethernet** is related to the target Alveo card you are using.
+This will start Vivado to execute the Tcl script `gen_ip.tcl`.
+The generated IP will reside in the created directory `ip_generation`.
+You can review the Tcl script to infer the dialog setting if using Vivado GUI mode.
+Note some setting for the IP **xxv_ethernet** is related to the target Alveo card you are using.

-#### 2. Package Kernels
+### 2. Package Kernels

-Here since we have already got the RTL design files in the *./rtl* directory, we need to package them along with the IP (*.xci* files) into two Vitis kernels (*.xo* files).
-Again, you can use Vivado GUI version of *IP packager* to finish the IP packaging, but we will use command line and Tcl scripts to finish this.
-Use following command to package the kernels, then two kernel files (*ethernet_krnl_axis_x1.xo* and *data_fifo_krnl.xo*) will be generated in currently for following Vitis linking jobs.
+Here because you have already got the RTL design files in the `./rtl` directory, you need to package them along with the IP (`.xci` files) into two Vitis kernels (`.xo` files).
+Again, you can use the Vivado GUI version of *IP packager* to finish the IP packaging, but you will use command line and Tcl scripts to finish this.
+Use following command to package the kernels, then two kernel files (`ethernet_krnl_axis_x1.xo` and `data_fifo_krnl.xo`) will be generated in currently for following Vitis linking jobs.

 ~~~
 make pack_kernel
 ~~~

-You can review Tcl scripts *pack_eth_kernel.tcl* and *pack_data_fifo_kernel.tcl* to get the kernel packaging setting, which corresponds to GUI mode Vivado dialogues.
-In the packaging steps for ethernet kernel, you can see that in additional to standard AXI bus interfaces, two additional bus interfaces are created for later Vitis *v++* automatic connection feature: **gt_port** for GT transceivers data bus and **gt_refclk** for GT transceivers differential clock.
+You can review Tcl scripts `pack_eth_kernel.tcl` and `pack_data_fifo_kernel.tcl` to get the kernel packaging setting, which corresponds to the Vivado GUI mode dialogs.
+In the packaging steps for ethernet kernel, you can see that in addition to standard AXI bus interfaces, two additional bus interfaces are created for later Vitis `v++` automatic connection feature: `gt_port` for GT transceivers data bus and `gt_refclk` for GT transceivers differential clock.

-#### 3. Vitis Linking
+### 3. Vitis Linking

-Here we use Vitis *v++* tool to finish hardware linking and generate the *.xclbin* file.
+Here you use Vitis `v++` tool to finish hardware linking and generate the `.xclbin` file.
 Execute following command:

 ~~~
 make build_hw
 ~~~

-This will execute *v++* command with *connectivity_x1.cfg* as the linking configuration file.
-Please find following lines in the configuration file which instruct Vitis to connect GT transceivers specific signals for **xilinx_u200_gen3x16_xdma_1_202110_1** platform.
+This will execute `v++` command with `connectivity_x1.cfg` as the linking configuration file.
+Find the following lines in the configuration file which instruct Vitis to connect GT transceivers specific signals for the **xilinx_u200_gen3x16_xdma_1_202110_1** platform.

 ~~~
 # For xilinx_u200_gen3x16_xdma_1_202110_1 platform